Royal Monastery of San Lorenzo de El Escorial

 - Historisk period: 16th century

-- Miljö: Church of San Bernabé (by Francisco de Mora), the Architecture Museum.
+- Miljö: Church of El Escorial de Abajo (by Herrera), church of San Bernabé (by Francisco de Mora), the Architecture Museum.

 - Från apr 01 till sep 30

 - Stängt: Monday

 Från Tisdag till SöndagFrån 10:00 till 18:00

 Ticket office open until one hour before the monument closes.
 Closed: 1 and 6 January, 1 May and 24, 25 and 31 December, and on days when official events are held, which are announced in advance on the National Heritage website.